-Use this simple design to introduce kids to the pop up world of Robert Sabuda.
+Use this simple design for a Pop-Up House to introduce kids to the pop up world of Robert Sabuda.
 My grandson became an intrigued when he was introduced to his books at school.

 Books you might want to read with this craft: